 - And don’t forget entertainment!
 Download a few movies on your iPad and buy some paperback books and magazines to keep you busy while you recuperate.

 Ready Your Support System

 You will need help for at least the first day, if not 2 or 3, after surgery — count on it and prepare your “crew” in advance.
 One or two trusted friends or family members can make such a difference in your recovery experience.
 They can help by driving you to and from surgery, grocery shopping and picking up your pain medication.
 Keep in mind that you will be limited in performing a lot of physical tasks you are used to doing easily — simple movements like reaching for a glass from a kitchen cabinet or lifting your toddler may cause pain or hinder your body from healing.
 For all of these reasons, it’s good to ask your loved ones in advance if and when they can help during this period.

 For other things to think about before plastic surgery, review this blog post.

 Have More Questions for Dr. Kim?

-Do you need more information about a procedure, or are you ready to plan your surgery?
-Schedule a plastic surgery consultation with Dr. Sugene Kim by calling (281) 363-4546.
+Do you need more information about a procedure or are you ready to plan your surgery?
+Schedule a plastic surgery consultation in The Woodlands, TX, with Dr. Sugene Kim by calling (281) 363-4546.